CallMeGodsent/CallMeGodsent/README.md

 <img src="https://raw.githubusercontent.com/GodsentFx/GodsentFx/main/assets/CallMeGodsent.jpg" alt="godsent" width="auto" height="260" />
 <br />

-Godsent believes mindfulness in the workplace is key to success - a tenet s he lives out through his interests in <br><br> designing, meditation, farming, and reading.
+Godsent believes mindfulness in the workplace is key to success - a tenet he lives out through his interests in <br><br> designing, meditation, farming, and reading.
 Godsent is currently working as a freelancer and is always interested in a challenge.
 <br>
 Reach out to him at akpovigreat@gmail.com to connect!
 <hr><br />